danwulff/advent-of-code-js-starter/README.md

 Run `npm start` to run index.js containing each day Run `npm run test` in a terminal to run tests
+Run `npm run test -- --watch` in a terminal to watch tests

 Add days by: